Kaushalendra Singh

 Kaushalendra Singh (born 1 July 1974) is an Indian politician and former mayor of Varanasi.
-Singh is a member of the Bharatiya Janata Party and was elected to office in 2006 and served till 2012.
+Singh is a member of the Bharatiya Janata Party (BJP).

 Early life

 Singh was born in Mirzapur district in 1976.
 He completed his secondary education at Central Hindu Boys School and then attended the Faculty of Commerce at the Banaras Hindu University, being awarded a master's degree in commerce.

 Political career

-Singh is a member of the Bharatiya Janata Party and was elected mayor of Varanasi in 2006 and remained in office till 2012.
+Singh is a member of the BJP and was elected mayor of Varanasi in 2006 and remained in office till 2012.